1040-1080 Barclay St rezoning application

 Reference is made to 5.11 Setbacks.
 Could you tell me what the point of origin is for the 24.4M measurement from The Patina west face.
 Is it the west wall of the ramp to the parkade OR west face of the building at an above grade location?

-Piper asked almost 2 years ago
+Piper asked about 2 years ago

 The applicant has clarified that the 24.4M measurement origin is between tower wall faces of The Patina’s tower and the East Tower.
 The West End – Tower Form, Siting and Setbacks Bulletin requires the minimum distance between towers to be 24.4m (80 ft.).